 If you have an annuity with a guarantee period or a joint annuity, these will continue paying out to a spouse or partner (either for a set period or until your beneficiary’s death, respectively) after your death.

-In both instances, the annuity is free from inheritance tax.
+In both instances, the annuity income is generally free from inheritance tax.